House Update – Part One

 The Master Bathroom Shower

 I’ve never cried so many ugly tears over a damn shower in my life.
-Not kidding.
 The master shower really deserves its own series like the front porch.

 The tile in our master shower has been addressed a total of 3 times, post-initial install.
 Before we took possession of the house, all the tile surrounding the three windows was removed and replaced.
 And even though some of the tiles were clearly jacked up, they grouted over them anyway.
 So we had a guy came out to “fix” the tiles.
 I grew leery when I saw that he drove a paint company van.
 Like was he moonlighting as a shower tiler?
 Or did he moonlight as a painter?
 Anyway, he did a bad job of “fixing” the tile.
 So then a different guy came out at the end of August to “fix” the painter/tiler guy’s work.
 That didn’t go well either.
 Because why would it?

 He immediately noticed the bottom of our shower.
-You guys, the floor of the shower is bowing when you step on it near the drain.
+The floor of the shower is bowing when you step on it near the drain.
 There are cracks in the grout around the drain.
-There’s a chipped floor tile (not our fault– I don’t think my liter bottle of shampoo could chip a tile).
+There’s a chipped floor tile.
 I’m assuming it occurred during one of the “fixes” when someone dropped a tool.
 And then there’s the tile, grout, and caulking issues on the walls and around the windows.
 I’ll let the photos speak for themselves.

 Note: This is the current state of the shower.
 I figured it’s kind of pointless to show past photos.
 Also, keep in mind we’ve used this shower for a total of 3 months, and we’re not aggressive showerers.